Liouville Brownian motion: Liouville Brownian motion on the plane

-The construction of the $n$-regularized Brownian motion on the sphere is quite similar to the standard spherical Brownian motion.
-It is the solution of the following stochastic differential equation:

-All the results stated in section \ref{sec.massLBM} apply since Kahane's theory remains valid on $C^1$-manifolds (see \cite{cf:Kah}).
+So far, we constructed in detail the LBM for the (Massive) Free Field on $\R^2$.
+Our method applies to other two-dimensional manifolds like the torus, sphere, planar domains$,\ldots$ equipped with a log-correlated Gaussian field (of special interest is the case of Gaussian Free Field), stationary or not.
+The main reason is that Kahane's theory remains valid on $C^1$-manifolds (see \cite{cfKah,review}).
 Intuitively, this is just because such manifolds are locally isometric to open domains of the Euclidean space.
-In particular, curvature does not play a fundamental part.